Credit Cards on File (CoF) and Payments: Everything Your Growing Business Needs to Know

 The subscription service Dollar Shave Club, for example, makes it easy for customers to specify the products (and amounts) they want to pay for, along with how often they want to be billed.

-Cards On File Policy Dollar Shave Club Recurring Payment Options
+Cards on File Policy Dollar Shave Club Recurring Payment Options

 Keeping Customer Credit Card Numbers Secure